docker-library/docs/drupal/content.md

 %%LOGO%%

 # Who maintains this

 This image is not maintained by the Drupal community or the Drupal security team.
-This issue is maintained by the docker community.
+This image is maintained by the docker community.

 # How to use this image